openbmc/docs/dbus-interfaces.md

 OpenBMC DBUS API
 ================

-Please **note** that the v1.99.xx and greater code now has all of it's interfaces defined in [this](https://github.com/openbmc/phosphor-dbus-interfaces) repository.
+Please **note** that the v1.99.xx and greater code now has all of its interfaces defined in [this](https://github.com/openbmc/phosphor-dbus-interfaces) repository.
 The below information in this document is for all v1.0.xx code.